List of 2025–26 International League T20 auctions and personnel signings

-This is a list of auction and personnel signings for the 2026 International League T20 cricket tournament.
+This is a list of auction and personnel signings for the 2025–26 International League T20 cricket tournament, held in the United Arab Emirates, and organised by the Emirates Cricket Board.

 Background

 For the first time, in the 2025–26 season, a player auction was held in ILT20 replacing the draft used in previous seasons.
 The auction was held in Jumeirah, Dubai on 1 October 2025.

 The teams had already announced retentions and direct signings on 7 July 2025 and could spend USD 800,000 during the auction, with an overall squad budget ranging from USD 1.5 million to USD 2 million.

 A total of 196 players were shortlisted for the auction, categorized by nationality and experience.
 Indian spinner Ravichandran Ashwin entered the auction with the highest base price of USD 120,000, the only player in the six-figure bracket.
 Other players were listed in base price categories of USD 80,000, USD 40,000, and USD 10,000.

 Each franchise is allowed to build a squad of 19 to 21 players, excluding wildcard picks.
 Squad composition rules require a minimum of 11 players from ICC Full Member nations, four from the UAE, one each from Kuwait and Saudi Arabia, and two from other Associate Member countries.
 Teams are also permitted to sign up to two wildcard players after the auction, with a separate budget of USD 250,000 for such additions.

 A Right-to-Match (RTM) card is available for each team, applicable only to UAE players who were part of their 2025 squads or development programs.